-- c.
-Acquired under circumstances (for example, by gift) entitling you to the basis of the person who created the property or for whom it was prepared or produced. - Accounts or notes receivable acquired in the ordinary course of a trade or business for services rendered or from the sale of property described in (1). - U.S. Government publications that you received from the government for free or for less than the normal sales price, or that you acquired under circumstances entitling you to the basis of someone who received the publications for free or for less than the normal sales price. - 7.
-Certain commodities derivative financial instruments held by commodities derivatives dealers.
+- Accounts or notes receivable acquired in the ordinary course of a trade or business for services rendered or from the sale of property described in (1). - 6.
+U.S. Government publications that you received from the government free or for less than the normal sales price, or that you acquired under circumstances entitling you to the basis of someone who received the publications free or for less than the normal sales price. - Certain commodities derivative financial instruments held by commodities derivatives dealers.
 For more information, see section 1221 of the Internal Revenue Code. - 8.
 Hedging transactions, but only if the transaction is clearly identified as a hedging transaction before the close of the day on which it was acquired, originated, or entered into.
-For more information, see the definition of hedging transaction earlier, and the discussion of hedging transactions under Commodity Futures, later. - 9.
-Supplies of a type you regularly use or consume in the ordinary course of your trade or business.
+For more information, see the definition of hedging transaction earlier, and the discussion of hedging transactions under Commodity Futures, later. - Supplies of a type you regularly use or consume in the ordinary course of your trade or business.